 The following is a post that I wrote in one my defunct blogs, back in 2014.
-I wanted to rescue it since the lessons it contains is still invaluable.
+I wanted to rescue it since the lessons it contains are still invaluable.

 I bring forth three game development stories about doing things the wrong way.